+NOTE 6: The UE is configured with either dedicated cell reselection priorities or slice or slice group specific frequency priorities in the RRCRelease message.

 The UE shall only perform cell reselection evaluation for NR frequencies and inter-RAT frequencies that are given in system information and for which the UE has a priority provided.